Variance modifiers limitations

 modifier.
 Just think what would happen if you could upcast Box<Dog>

-into Box<Any?>
+to Box<Any?>

-modifier) on public in-positions.
+modifier) in public in-positions.

 Covariant type parameters can be safely used in private in-positions.